 Basis for Opinion

-3. We conducted our audit in accordance with the Standards on Auditing (“SAs”) issued by the Institute of Chartered Accountants of India (“ICAI”).
-Our responsibilities under those Standards are further described in the “Auditor's Responsibilities for the Audit of the Standalone Financial Statements” section of our report.
-We are independent of the Bank in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India together with ethical requirements that are relevant to our audit of the Standalone Financial Statements, prepared in accordance with the accounting principles generally accepted in India, including the applicable Accounting Standards issued by the ICAI, and provisions of section 29 of the Banking Regulation Act, 1949 and circulars and guidelines issued by the Reserve Bank of India (“RBI”) from time to time and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
+2. We conducted our audit in accordance with the Standards on Auditing ("SAs") issued by the Institute of Chartered Accountants of India ("ICAI").
+Our responsibilities under those Standards are further described in the "Auditor's Responsibilities for the Audit of the Standalone Financial Statements" section of our report.
+We are independent of the Bank in accordance with the Code of Ethics issued by the ICAI together with ethical requirements that are relevant to our audit of the Standalone Financial Statements, prepared in accordance with the accounting principles generally accepted in India, including the applicable Accounting Standards issued by the ICAI, and provisions of section 29 of the Banking Regulation Act, 1949 and circulars and guidelines issued by the Reserve Bank of India ("RBI") from time to time and we have fulfilled our other ethical responsibilities in accordance with these requirements and the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on the Standalone Financial Statements.

 Emphasis of Matter

-review made by the Bank's management with respect to the possible tax benefits arising out of the timing difference, the net deferred tax asset of '3,145.57 crore is recognised as on 31st March 2025 ('4,294.57 crore as on 31st March 2024).
+Refer Schedule 18 - Note no. 15(m) of the Statement regarding deferred tax, wherein on the basis of tax review made by the Bank's management with respect to the possible tax benefits arising out of the timing difference, the net deferred tax asset of '1,628.06 Crore is recognised as on March 31, 2026 ('3,145.57 crore as on March 31,2025).

-Our opinion is not modified in respect of this matter.
+Our opinion is not modified respect of the above matters.

 Key Audit Matters